And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 Just call them up, folks.

-This this treatment isn't covered.
+This treatment isn't covered.

-And the woman said, What?
+And the woman said, what?

-Uh yeah, but it's you're still not covered.
+Yeah, but you're still not covered.

 Well, when will it be?

-Well, uh, I don't know, said the administrator.
+Oh, I don't know, said the administrator.

 Well, Pelosi said that we have to pass the bill to find what's in it.